GoogleChrome/developer.chrome.com/site/en/docs/devtools/device-mode/override-user-agent/index.md

 date: 2018-12-14
 #updated: YYYY-MM-DD
 description:
-  "Open the Network conditions tab, disable &#34;Select automatically&#34;, and choose from the list or enter a custom string."
+  "Open the Network conditions tab, disable Select automatically, and choose from the list or enter a custom string."
 ---